-- Don’t give into the FOMO to buy the latest meme stock or penny stock (even though it can be REALLY hard to watch complete idiots getting rich – it won’t last forever).
+- Don’t give into FOMO by buying the latest meme stock or penny stock (even though it can be REALLY hard to watch complete idiots getting rich – it won’t last forever).

-- Keep learning even after school (read, listen to podcasts, take on new challenges just for the hell of it).
+- Keep learning even after school (read, listen to podcasts, watch documentaries, take on new challenges just for fun).

 - Track your money (use a simple excel chart or find an app; you can’t know if you’re saving more than you spend unless you track it.
-Treat it like a game where the goal is to do better each month).
+Treat it like a game where the goal is to do better each month and level up).